 Stroll alongside Presque Isle River and discover the numerous waterfalls flowing through ancient hemlocks.
 Stop at the swinging bridge at the mouth to watch Presque Isle River flow into Lake Superior.
 To access the falls hikers have the option of parking at the day-use parking area or the Presque Isle River camp site at the southern point of the South Boundary Road.
 Then follow the West or East trail on either side of the river for a stunning day in the wilderness!

-- Pit Stop in Bessemer has a great Fish Fry
+- Pit Stop in Bessemer has a great Fish Fry.

-- Ma’s has a hearty breakfast
+- Ma’s Cafe in Wakefield serves up a hearty breakfast

 Day Two: Silver City, Porcupine Mountains and White Pine